harigabor96/Wildfires/README.md

 -	**Open records should be treated as Snapshots**, that have unique natural/business PKs within each snapshot.
 -	**Tables with mixed records should be separated**.
 When it’s not possible to do so, they should either be treated as Snapshots or an updatable Archive ([foreachBatch idempotence](https://towardsdatascience.com/idempotent-writes-to-delta-lake-tables-96f49addd4aa)!).

-### 5. Preserving Data Quality and providing Flexibility for Analytics - Persistence at the Lowest Granularity and Schema Separation
+### 5. Persistence at the Lowest Granularity and Schema Separation
 The main idea behind this architecture originates from Inmon, in a way that **data should be persisted at the lowest granularity**, which eliminates the problems that emerge from the combination of varying batch sizes, late-arriving data, and aggregation/windowing.
 It's worth noting that this design pattern allows **lowering the granularity (explode)** and storing tables of different grains separately (Gold Zone) to provide a flexible and clear structure for analysis.

 Just like aggregation, horizontal (join/merge) integration breaks when late arriving data is present as joining two tables via a pipeline would require the relevant batches of each data source to be available at the exact same time.
 Vertical integration (union/append) can be performed, however, it's not ideal as it would require two tables from separate sources to have the same schema.
 On top of this, the need might arise to separate the two tables in query time, which would mean filtering, which is more costly as an operation than union.

 These problems can be easily solved by **keeping the DAG of each Data Mart as a "Forest"** where Bronze tables are the trunks and Gold tables are the topmost branches.
 When the **separation (filtering) of tables with multiple business event/entity types into individual tables** is added on top of this, the Gold Zone will provide maximum flexibility and performance for query time aggregation and integration, and also minimize storage and schema complexity.

-### 6. Self-Service Analytics & Handling Late Arriving Data/Asynchrony - Aggregation and Integration on the fly with the Semantic Layer
+### 6. Aggregation and Integration on the fly with the Semantic Layer
 The final element of the architecture is a powerful query engine (Databricks SQL with Photon) which lets the data consumers create **on-the-fly aggregations and integration** efficiently for themselves.
 Here, ad-hoc queries can be written and executed, an analytics-specific schema (Snowflake, Star, etc.) can be applied, tables can be joined, unioned, grouped, etc. These transformations are not necessarily re-calculated every time when a user executes a query as caching query results is supported by Databricks SQL.

 This layer, together with the thin analytical applications (for example Power BI or AtScale) depending on it, is called the Semantic Layer and it is absolutely necessary to preserve data quality and to provide flexibility for data consumers.
 The main reasons for this are: